-President Maria Estela Person swore into office on Thursday (15 January) two new ministers after dismissing four Cabinet members earlier in the day.
+Background: President Maria Estela Person swore into office on Thursday (15 January) two new ministers after dismissing four Cabinet members earlier in the day.
 The four were dismissed after the President had demanded the resignation of her eight-man Cabinet to reshuffle her team and strengthen her authority.

 In the new appointments, the former Economics Minister, Roberto Ares, replaced Angel Robledo, in the key post of Minister of the Interior, and the former Attorney General, Juan Carlos Deheza, became the Minister of Justice, replacing Ernesto Corvalan Nanclares.

 Mrs. Peron did not name a replacement for Senor Manual Arauz Castex, the former Foreign Affairs Minister.
 But the portfolio is to be held for the time being by Senor Deheza, the new Minister of Justice.

 The fourth minister to be dismissed was Senor Tomas Vottero, the Defence Minister.
 His replacement still has to be names.

 The dismissal of the four ministers is regarded as an attempt by the President to strengthen her position in the face of a power struggle within the Peronist movement.
 The sacking of the Foreign minister, Senor Arauz Castex, surprised observers in Boenos Aires, especially since his popularity has risen over his decision last Tuesday to demand that Britain recall its Ambassador in connection with the dispute over the Falkland (Malvinas) Islands.